Moser-Tardos Algorithm with small number of random bits: Algorithm and the results

-\begin{myrem} \part Let us comment on the cardinality $|\pi|$, i.e.~the number of parts in the partition~$\pi$.
+\part Let us comment on the cardinality $|\pi|$, i.e.~the number of parts in the partition~$\pi$.
 Let $H$ be the graph on the same set of vertices as $G$, where we connect two distinct vertices if they are at a distance at most $6\nn$ (with respect to the graph distance in~$G$).
-Thus $H$ has maximal vertex degree bounded by $d\,\sum_{i=1}^{6\nn}(d-1)^{i-1}$ which is less than~$d^{6\nn}$.
+Thus $H$ has maximal vertex degree bounded by $1+d\,\sum_{i=1}^{6\nn}(d-1)^{i-1}$ which is at most, say,~$d^{6\nn}+1$.
 Clearly, a partition is $3\nn$-sparse if and only if it induces a proper vertex colouring of~$H$.
-Thus a simple greedy colouring procedure shows that there is a $3\nn$-sparse partition $\pi$ with $|\pi|\le d^{6\nn}$.
+Thus a simple greedy colouring procedure shows that there is a $3\nn$-sparse partition $\pi$ with $|\pi|\le d^{6\nn}+2$.

-\part If $G$ is a finite digraph then the bound~\eqref{eq-wqeq1} implies that if $m\in \NN$ is such that
+\part If $G$ is a finite digraph then the bound~\eqref{eq-wqeq1} implies that if $m\in \NN_+$ is such that

-then there exists $\rnd$ such that the algorithm's run on $(\cal M,\rnd)$ finds a satisfying colouring, and the satisfying colouring is equal to $\MT^{m-1}$.
-In particular, the algorithm accesses only the elements of $\rnd_m$.
+then there exists $\rnd$ such that the algorithm's run on $(\cal M,\rnd)$ finds a satisfying colouring and accesses only the elements of~$\rnd_m$.

 \trap \end{myrem}